xmliszt/taboo-ai/app/roadmap/roadmap.md

 - Removed "Daily Challenge" and "Leaderboard".
 - Added non-intrusive, closeable ads.
 - Added instructions on how to install Taboo AI as Progressive Web App (PWA) on Home Screen.
-- Added "Contact Me" section, for players to submit custom word list, or any feedbacks.
+- Added "Contact Me" section, for players to submit custom word list, or any feedback.

 ## 06 Jul - Release Notes (V2.6)